University of Waterloo: Research

 The university's institutes for both nanotechnology and quantum computing are in the Mike & Ophelia Lazaridis Quantum-Nano Centre.

 The University of Waterloo is a member of the U15, a group that represents 15 Canadian research universities.
 In 2018, Research Infosource ranked Waterloo 12th on their list of top 50 Canadian research universities, with a sponsored research income (external sources of funding) of $189.333 million in 2017.
 In the same year, the university's faculty averaged a sponsored research income of $163,100, while graduate students averaged a sponsored research income of $34,700.
 Research funds comes from private, and public sources.
 In 2019, the university has received over C$15 million in research funding from Huawei.

 Waterloo's research performance has been noted several bibliometric university rankings, which uses citation analysis to evaluates the impact a university has on academic publications.
 In 2019, the Performance Ranking of Scientific Papers for World Universities ranked Waterloo 242nd in the world, and 10th in Canada.
 The University Ranking by Academic Performance 2018–19 rankings placed the university 191st in the world, and 10th in Canada.

 The Balsillie School of International Affairs at the CIGI Campus.
 The institution is a graduate school and research centre established in partnership with Waterloo.

 The university operates and manages 41 research centres and institutes, including the Centre for Applied Cryptographic Research, the Waterloo Institute for Nanotechnology, the Centre for Education in Mathematics and Computing, the Institute for Quantum Computing, and the Centre for Theoretical Neuroscience.
 Official recognition and designation of all centres and institutes requires the approval of the university's Senate.
-On 6 April 2018, the University of Waterloo announced the launching of its Artificial Intelligence Institute.
+On 6 April 2018, the University of Waterloo announced the launching of the Waterloo Artificial Intelligence Institute, now the Waterloo Data & Artificial Intelligence Institute (Waterloo.AI).